agidra/certified-jenkins-engineer/sections/01_concepts.md

-##1.
+#1.
 Key CI/CD/Jenkins Concepts

 This topic comprises approximately 27% of the exam.
 Questions cover the following topics:

-* Continuous Delivery/Continuous Integration concepts
+##Continuous Delivery/Continuous Integration concepts.
-	* Define continuous integration, continuous delivery, continuous deployment.
+###Define continuous integration, continuous delivery, continuous deployment.
+Continuous Integration:
+Is a software development practice that guarantee integration of the code at least once a day.
+The main idea is to reduce the risk of deliver software without problems with integration process.

+Continuous Delivery:
+Is a software development practice where we garantee that the software developed can be released at any time.

+Continuous Deployment:
+A not common practice where increment of software developed is automaticaly released on production, even if authorization is necessary.

-	* Diference between CI and CD.
+###Diference between CI and CD.
+Continuos Integration

-	* Stages of CI and CD.
+Stages of CI and CD.
-	* Continuous delivery versus continuous deployment.
+Continuous delivery versus continuous deployment.

 * Jobs
 	* What are jobs in Jenkins?